| Written by Michal Wozniakowski-Zehenter

 During World War I and II, the demand for Australian minerals surged.
 Mining made vital war materials like iron, steel, and coal.
 As a result, existing mines were expanded as well as new ones were opened.
 After World War II, global reconstruction efforts, especially in Europe and Japan, made Australian minerals more desirable, increasing efficiency and output.
 During this time, Australia and Japan started trading coal and iron ore, especially (learn more about underground safety).

 The discovery and subsequent development of massive iron ore reserves in the Pilbara region of Western Australia in the 1960s was a landmark event.
 In 1960, after the iron ore embargo was lifted, Australian ore could sell internationally.
 In turn, significant investments were made in mine infrastructure, including railways and ports, which allowed for large exports.
 During this time, Australia became a major global supplier of iron ore, not just because it dominated Australia's mining exports.
 Coal mining grew during the 20th century, especially in Queensland and New South Wales.
 As demand for thermal coal and metallurgical coal grew, coal became one of the top export commodities.
-Coal mining made a big contribution to Australia's economy by contributing energy, jobs, and regional development.
+Coal mining has made a big contribution to Australia's economy by contributing to energy, jobs, and regional development.

 A few major uranium deposits were discovered and developed in North and South Australia, including Ranger and Olympic Dam in the seventies and eighties of the last century.
 As the nuclear age arrived in Australia, uranium became a big commodity.
 Australia has one of the biggest uranium reserves in the world.
 As the 20th century progressed, awareness of mining's environmental and social impacts increased.
 As mining practices became more sustainable and environmental regulations tightened, land degradation, water pollution, and displacement of indigenous communities increased.

 With the Renison Bell tin mine and Savage River iron ore mine standing out, Tasmania has a mining history of its own.
 Beaconsfield is famous for its gold mine, which dates back to the early 1900s and was also the site of a nail-biting rescue operation in 2006.
 Then there's the Northern Territory, which adds a different flavour to Australia's mining.
 It's one of the major uranium sources in Kakadu National Park, but it's been the subject of environmental debates and indigenous rights concerns.
 The Tanami Desert's got you covered if you're into gold, with the Tanami Mine being one of the biggest gold producers in Australia.
-With all these regions, Australia is a huge mining powerhouse, with iron ore, coal, gold, and diamonds.
+With all these regions, Australia is a huge mining powerhouse with iron ore, coal, gold, and diamonds.
 Australian mining's reputation is shaped by each of these areas.

 Among Australia's biggest economies is the mining industry, but that's not all.
 The Australian Gross Domestic Product (GDP) grew over 15% by 2022, reflecting both its direct economic inputs and its impact on supporting industries like logistics and equipment.
 This industry makes a lot of money for the country.
 Natural gas, iron ore, and coal are Australia's main exports, and China, Japan, South Korea, and India are its biggest buyers.